 1 UNIQUE SELLING POINT

-USP, also known as “unique selling proposition” this is where you present the core description of what your landing page is about.
+USP, also known as “unique selling proposition” is where you present the core description of what your landing page is about.

 A unique selling point states your company’s unique position in the marketplace, This is the value you offer and the problem you solve.